 - IHG Rewards Club Bonus points are redeemable at hotels such as InterContinental®, Crowne Plaza®, Kimpton®, EVEN® Hotels, Indigo® Hotels & Holiday Inn®

-You'll be rewarded more for general spending and non-IHG travel expenses by other cards on this list, like the Capital One® Venture® Rewards Credit Card and The Platinum Card® from American Express.
-However, the IHG® Rewards Club Premier Credit Card can earn you free hotel stays and Platinum Elite IHG status, which is great for travelers who frequently stay at InterContinental hotels and other IHG properties.
+You'll be rewarded more for general spending and non-IHG travel expenses by other cards on this list, like the Capital One Venture Rewards Credit Card and The Platinum Card® from American Express.
+However, the IHG® Rewards Club Premier Credit Card can earn you complimentary hotel stays and Platinum Elite IHG status.

 - Terms Apply.